trampgeek/moodle-filter_ace_inline/README.md

 ==========
 Not sure if iframe solution is ideal, student needs to figure out that clicking the link opens and closes the sliding panel.  teacher could add instructions to that effect though.
+Next task is to replace with div and togglebutton.

+An ATTO button will be available to insert the question via a form dialog in the next version.

 Not tested with advanced question types yet such as drag and drop onto image.